michael2012z/BitBible/markdown/Etheridge/files/John.md

 1. AFTER these there was a feast of the Jihudoyee, and Jeshu went up to Urishlem.

-2. Now there was there in Urishlem a certain place of ablution,Or, of baptism. which was called in Hebrew Bethchesda, and having in it five porticoes.
+2. Now there was there in Urishlem a certain place of ablution,

-3. And in these were many infirm people,People of infirmities. blind and lame and withered, awaiting the moving of the waters.
+3. And in these were many infirm people,

-4. For an angel at times descended to the poolMamuditha, bath, baptistery. and moved the waters; and he who first descended after the movement of the waters was healed of whatever disease he had.
+4. For an angel at times descended to the pool

 5. But a certain man was there who for thirtyand-eight years had been in a disease.